GoldenWarriorM/trebufork/README.md

 - **Animation speed setting** — a master launcher animation speed from 0.5× to 2× (Settings → Animation speed).
 Automatically disabled when the system animation scale is overridden in Developer options.

-### Recents

-- **Always-fresh thumbnails** — recents cards show the current task snapshot;
-  stale previews from previous recents sessions are replaced within a frame or two, without the white flash of the stock reload path.

 ### Hidden tuning (via adb)